Glen Allen in Henrico County, Virginia — The American South (Mid-Atlantic)

 Erected 1992 by Department of Historic Resources.
 (Marker Number W-221.)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Civil Rights • Education • Women.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical year for this entry is 1892.

 Location.
 37° 39.66′ N, 77° 28.922′ W. Marker is in Glen Allen, Virginia, in Henrico County.
-Marker is at the intersection of Mountain Road and Jessie Chavis Drive, on the right when traveling west on Mountain Road.
+It is at the intersection of Mountain Road and Jessie Chavis Drive, on the right when traveling west on Mountain Road.
 Touch for map.
 Marker is at or near this postal address: 2200 Mountain Road, Glen Allen VA 23060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-American Legion Post 244 (approx. 0.9 miles away); Wickham's Line (approx. 0.9 miles away); Walkerton (approx. one mile away); Glen Allen School (approx. 1.1 miles away); Forest Lodge Belvedere (approx. 1.2 miles away); Forest Lodge (approx. 1.2 miles away); John Cussons (approx. 1.2 miles away); Stuart’s Mortal Wound (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: American Legion Post 244 (approx. 0.9 miles away); Wickham's Line (approx. 0.9 miles away); Walkerton (approx. one mile away); Glen Allen School (approx. 1.1 miles away); Forest Lodge Belvedere (approx. 1.2 miles away); Forest Lodge (approx. 1.2 miles away); John Cussons (approx. 1.2 miles away); Stuarts Mortal Wound (approx. 1.2 miles away).
 Touch for a list and map of all markers in Glen Allen.

 Also see . . .

-1. The Virginia Randolph Foundation.
-(Submitted on December 11, 2009, by Bernard Fisher of Richmond, Virginia.)
+2. Virginia E. Randolph Museum - Virginia Cardwell Cottage (PDF file).
+National Register of Historic Places (Submitted on December 11, 2009, by Bernard Fisher of Richmond, Virginia.)

 Credits.
-This page was last revised on July 7, 2021.
+This page was last revised on January 19, 2026.
 It was originally submitted on December 11, 2009, by Bernard Fisher of Richmond, Virginia.
-This page has been viewed 1,465 times since then and 66 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on December 11, 2009, by Bernard Fisher of Richmond, Virginia.
+This page has been viewed 2,148 times since then and 74 times this year.
+Photos: 1. submitted on December 11, 2009, by Bernard Fisher of Richmond, Virginia.
+2. submitted on January 19, 2026, by Larry Gertner of New York, New York.
+3, 4, 5, 6, 7. submitted on December 11, 2009, by Bernard Fisher of Richmond, Virginia.